acoustic-content-samples/sample-react-traveler-website/README.md

 2. Run `wchtools push -A --dir <Folder_Name>` to push the Content Model to the Hub.
 If your content folder `content-artifacts` is located in a website sample root folder there is also a shortcut `npm run init-content`
 3. Login to the specified Content Hub to see that it contains uploaded content inside 'Content Model' and 'Content Library' sections.

+### Enable CORS support for localhost

+To run the local development server you will need to enable CORS support for your tenant.
+To control the CORS enablement for Acoustic Content, go to Settings, Administration, Security tab.
+Add http://localhost:3000 (or "*" for any domain) and save your settings.

 ### Running the App on Local Development Server

 Go to the folder with the application (it contains sub-folders named _src, public_ etc.) and: